 I had always bought my rental properties in Colorado until 2015.
 That was when prices became too expensive here to get good rentals.
 I bought one turn-key property in Ohio that has done okay for me.
 I have no plans to buy any more turn-key properties because I prefer to find deals without a turn-key company.
 If I can find the deals I can get a deal which is a huge advantage with real estate.
 I may buy in other states but I would buy with a real estate agent who is able to search for more houses, but just what the turn-key company owns.
 A good agent can also find property managers and even contractors.
-I have a few agents like this across the country in areas with good rent to value ratios.
-If you are interested in being connected to them email me at [email protected]
+I have a few agents like this across the country in areas with good rent-to-value ratios.

 How much do turn-key rental properties cost?